Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-governance-index.md

 ### Proposing Referenda

-- **Public**: Anyone can propose a referenda by depositing the minimum amount of DOTs for a certain period (No. of Blocks).
+- **Public**: Anyone can propose a referenda by depositing the minimum amount of SOLARs for a certain period (No. of Blocks).
 If someone likes the proposal, they may deposit the same amount of tokens to support it.
 The proposal with the highest number of support bond will be selected to be a referendum.
 The bonded tokens will be released once the proposal is tabled.
 At genesis, every two weeks there will be a referendum for the most supported proposal.

 - **[Council](#council)**: